 Then there are the various other features you might want.
 These range from clever central columns that rotate away from the tripod itself, spirit levels to show you if the tripod is level, how compact the tripod is when you fold it up, how tall the tripod is (eye height being ideal if possible!), how many leg extensions it has, how easy it is to put up and put down, and so on.

 Personally, I have two main tripods at the moment.
-I am thrilled to be an ambassador for Vanguard, whose products I recommend wholeheartedly – I’ve been using the Alta Pro 254CT Tripod paired with a BBH-200 ball head for over a year in numerous shoots around the world, and it’s fabulous.
+I am thrilled to be an ambassador for Vanguard, whose products I recommend wholeheartedly.
+Currently I use the Alta Pro 2+ 264CT Tripod paired with a BBH-200 ball head, and it’s fabulous.

-This is a very sturdy tripod, constructed from carbon fibre for weight saving, and is rated for loads up to 15.4 lbs, weighing a total of 4.7lbs (tripod 3.5lbs, ball head 1.2lbs).
+This is a very sturdy tripod, constructed from carbon fibre for weight saving, and is rated for loads up to 15.4 lbs, weighing a total of 4.95lbs (tripod 3.75lbs, ball head 1.2lbs).

-The VEO 265CB is my current go-to tripod for travel photography, and it’s travelled with me to Yosemite, San Francisco, the Grand Canyon, Spain, Italy, the UK and more in the last few months alone.
-Its carbon fibre construction means its wonderfully light (3.3lbs), and it has a load capacity of (17.6lbs), as well an extended height of 59.1 inches.
+Their carbon fibre construction means they are wonderfully light, and the VEO 2 265CB has a load capacity of (17.6lbs), as well an extended height of 59.1 inches.
 I also love how compact it is for travelling, folding up to a size of only 15.4inches.

 Further Reading & Photography Resources!

-I've covered everything I can think of relating to tripods in this post, but that's not all I have regarding photography on the site.
+I’ve covered everything I can think of relating to tripods in this post, and hopefully helped you understand why a tripod is necessary.
+But that’s not all I have regarding photography on the site!
 Here are some more resources to help you get the most from your photography journey!

 - This series of articles will help you get the best photos for locations around the world